The Evolution of Secure Email Gateways: From Spam Filters to AI-Powered Defense

 The evolution of SEGs has been directly shaped by changes in the threat landscape:

 From Nuisance to Existential Risk: Email threats have transformed from mere annoyances to potential existential business risks.
-The average cost of a successful email attack reached $4.91 million in 2024 according to IBM’s Cost of a Data Breach report, with some incidents resulting in tens or even hundreds of millions in damages.
+The cost of a successful email attack can be substantial, with some incidents resulting in significant financial damages.

 From Malware-Centric to Social Engineering: Modern attacks increasingly focus on manipulating humans rather than exploiting technical vulnerabilities.
-According to recent Proofpoint research, over 80% of successful breaches now involve social engineering, making technologies that can detect these manipulation attempts critical to effective defense.
+A significant proportion of successful breaches now involve social engineering, making technologies that can detect these manipulation attempts critical to effective defense.

 From Perimeter-Focused to Identity-Centered: As traditional network boundaries dissolve in cloud and hybrid environments, email security has shifted from a perimeter-based approach to an identity-centered model that focuses on authenticating legitimate users and identifying impersonation attempts.